kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 As mentioned, Microsoft's XHR implementation was different from other browsers until IE7.
 In the older IE versions, XMLHTTP was not directly accessible in the browser...in other words, you couldn't access it by using `window.XMLHTTP` somewhere in your JavaScript code.

 Instead, it was bundled inside proprietary Microsoft technology called <a href="http://msdn.microsoft.com/en-us/library/aa751972(VS.85).aspx" target="blank" title="Learn more about Microsoft's ActiveXObject">"ActiveXObject"</a>.
-Since AJAX became popular while the old Microsoft implementation was still in wide use, you had to write some sort of feature-detection code to make sure that your AJAX worked in all browsers.
+Since AJAX became popular while the old Microsoft implementation was still in wide use, you had to use feature-detection code to make sure that your AJAX worked in all browsers.

 The simplest version of this feature-detection code looked similar to this:
 {% prism javascript %}